NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Sometimes, webpages are composed of sections that can load concurrently and that may not finish loading in the right order to stream them directly to the client.
 For those situations, some frameworks implement a feature commonly called today **out-of-order streaming**: The framework loads page sections concurrently, streams them to the client as they become available, in whichever order that is, and ensure to render them in the correct position in the page.

-Since [MarkoJS](https://markojs.com/#streaming) implementing out-of-order streaming [in 2014](https://innovation.ebayinc.com/tech/engineering/async-fragments-rediscovering-progressive-html-rendering-with-marko/), some more popular JavaScript frameworks rediscovered and implemented the technique.
-An interesting example is [SolidStart](https://start.solidjs.com/) which can supports out-of-order streaming in both server-side rendering (SSR) and client-side rendering (CSR) modes (modes that you can switch between by changing a configuration flag).
+Since [MarkoJS](https://markojs.com/#streaming) pioneering out-of-order streaming [in 2014](https://innovation.ebayinc.com/tech/engineering/async-fragments-rediscovering-progressive-html-rendering-with-marko/), some more popular JavaScript frameworks rediscovered and implemented the technique.
+An interesting example is [SolidStart](https://start.solidjs.com/) which supports out-of-order streaming in both server-side rendering (SSR) and client-side rendering (CSR) modes (modes that you can switch between by changing a configuration flag).
+In SSR mode, the server streams both HTML and data to the client: the framework inserts the HTML into the page and passes the data to client-side code.
+In CSR mode, the server streams only the data the client where client-side code renders it into HTML.

 <figure id="figure-no-ooo-streaming">
     <img